ShimantoRahman/empulse/docs/guide/measuring/strategies.rst

 different questions: what will this model cost me, how much better is it than doing nothing, and how much could it earn at the best possible cut-off.

-Empulse ships six.
+Empulse ships six, plus a sign-flipped sibling for three of them.
 This page covers what each one computes, what it needs from you, and which models can train on it.

 .. code-block:: python